-Governors may attend one conference in their second year on the Board of Governors.
+Governors may attend one national or regional conference during their term of service on the Board of Governors.

 V. EXPENSE POLICIES: WSBA EXECUTIVE DIRECTOR

 The Executive Director is an ambassador of WSBA to WSBA boards, committees, task forces, councils, panels and sections; to local and specialty bar associations in Washington State; and to other related groups or officials.
 It is expected that the Executive Director will incur certain expenses in the furtherance of this responsibility.
 The Executive Director shall comply with the expense policies of the WSBA, with the following exceptions: